daattali/colourpicker/README.md

 ### Return value of Plot Colour Helper

-When the tool is run as an addin, the code along with the final colour list get inserted into the currently selected RStudio document (either the Source panel or the Console panel).
+When the tool is run as an addin, the final colour list and the code get inserted into the currently selected RStudio document (either the Source panel or the Console panel).

 If the tool is called with `plotHelper()`, then the return value is simply the vector of selected colours.
+You can assign it into a variable directly - running `cols <- plotHelper()` will assign the selected colours into `cols`.

 Since the plot code requires you to use the variable name `CPCOLS`, after closing the plot helper tool, a variable named `CPCOLS` will be